A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 Let’s take a look at how you can do that.

-Click on the ‘Review’ tab on the left side panel.
-It loads a page.
-This page lists all the customer reviews associated with your business.
+Click on the ‘Read reviews’ option.
+It loads a popup.
+This popup lists all the customer reviews associated with your business.

 Whenever you respond, the reviewer also gets a notification.

 This lets them know that you’ve acknowledged their comments.
-If they left a positive review, it reinforces their opinion that you’re a good company, and this’ll improve the odds of them telling others about your business.
+If they leave a positive review, it reinforces their opinion that you’re a good company, and that’ll improve the odds of them telling others about your business.

 Everyone will be able to see this, and this will help you when potential customers are reading reviews in the future.

-If you offer messaging, it means that potential customers can start a ‘chat’ with you by clicking on a button within the search listings.
+If you enable GBP/GMB messaging, it means that potential customers can start a ‘chat’ with you by clicking on a button within the search listings.

 This is incredibly powerful, as it makes it easy for potential customers to get in touch with you.
 After all, for potential customers, starting a ‘chat’ is often are easier than making a phone call and can deliver faster results than email.